 Don’t give up on the FAFSA, advocates for student financial aid urge

-The number of federal student financial aid forms filed by graduating high school seniors is down compared to last year, after glitches and technical errors plagued the process.
-(Photo by sdominick/Getty Images)
+The number of federal student financial aid forms filed by graduating high school seniors is down compared to last year, after glitches and technical errors plagued the process. (sdominick/Getty Images)

 The Free Application for Federal Student Aid — better known as FAFSA — got a makeover after Congress passed the FAFSA Simplification Act in late 2020.
 But users faced glitches and technical errors during the Dec.
 30 soft launch and past the Jan.
 8 official debut for the 2024-25 form, which covers the upcoming school year.